Business with Purpose - no compromises

 WHERE ARE OUR INGREDIENTS GROWN?

 Since the beginning, Wunder Workshop has sourced directly from family and community farms from the heart of Sri Lanka.
 We have now expanded our sourcing network and have found further home gardens and farms in line with our ethos.
+Our process remains the same, sourcing regeneratively grown ingredients, organically certified where possible, free from palm oil and directly traded with farmers.

 Our single origin turmeric, invigorating tea blends, cinnamon, black pepper, cardamom, ginger and coconuts are all sourced directly from Sri Lanka, disrupting the traditional spice trade by working directly with small community and family farms.